fredysomy/Regsiter-VerifyEmail-login-logout/README.md

 <code>npm start</code><br>

 # Contribution and Issues
-Please add a issue and make a pul request if there are any errors..
+Please add a issue and make a pull request if there are any errors..